TheUnknownCylon/HadoopLang/README.md

 Known bugs
 ----------
 As far as I know, there are only a few bugs at the moment.
-On a save operation, the analysis crashes.
-All included .hdp modules are required to be opened in the editor, and resolving objects to other files do not work.
+On a save operation, the analysis may sometimes crashes.
+All included .hdp modules are required to be opened in the editor, and resolving objects to other files does not work.
-Also some tests are failing (I will have to fix those before handing in the assignment).

 There seems also to be a bug related to Spoofax.
 When the HadoopLang syntax is altered, make sure you also alter both the ``/syntax/Hadooplang.sdf`` and ``/systax/grammar/Expressions.sdf``.
 Adding and removing a space is fine.
 My guess is that something goes wrong with caching compilations.

+Finally: Java keywords should not be used as variable names.
+I know it's stupid and I blame myself for it.
+I only found this out at a very late stage of development.
+A fix will be underway, but after handing in the assignment.

 Other than that, I am not aware of other bugs.
 Unfortunately there is no way to be sure.
 If you find one, please contact me at ``TheUnknownCylon``@GitHub or ``TheUC``@freenode.